dieharders/ai-text-server/README.md

 ```

 4. If using an IDE like VSCode, you must apply your newly created virtual environment by selecting the `python interpreter` button at the bottom when inside your project directory.

+## Adding Custom Tools for Agents

+Some notes on how to create a new tool:

+1. File name and function name should be the same
+2. 1 function per file
+3. Functions must be written in Python: `function_name.py`
+4. Each function needs a description to help the llm
+5. Each function needs a Pydantic class (named "Params") assigned to input args

+Where to store the function code:
+From the project's root `tools\functions`
+OR
+From the installation directory, create a new folder `tools\functions`

+Take a look at the [calculator.py](\tools\functions\calculator.py) example for reference.

 ## Learn More